-Last updated on May 16th, 2018.
+Last updated on January 9th, 2020.

 Turnips are awesome root vegetables that are very low in calories.
 So for this turnip potato soup recipe, I used about 2 pounds of turnips and 1.5 pounds of potatoes.
 More than half the soup is made from healthy, low calorie turnips.

-How to make Creamy Turnip Potato Soup:
+How to make Creamy Potato Turnip Soup:

-Once the turnips and potatoea re fully cooked, just puree the soup with an immersion blender.
+Once the turnips and potatoes re fully cooked, just puree the soup with an immersion blender.
 If you don’t have an immersion blender then a regular blender or a food processor will work!

 He said this soup reminded him of apocalyptic doomsday soup.
 I am not even offended, I find his description pretty funny.
 He explained that the color just looks like something that would get served to you sloppily in a soup kitchen.
-And the color of dirty bathwater.

 OK OK, I get it.
 You don’t love how it looks.
 Thanks.

 But he did eat a bowl of it and said it wasn’t bad.
 At all.
 I can’t change the fact that he doesn’t like pureed soups.

 I hope Aldo’s description of this soup didn’t turn you off from trying it!
 I promise that if you like pureed soups, then you will love this light and delicious creamy turnip potato soup.